-Prerequisites: admission to teacher education; ECED-3013.
+Prerequisites: admission to teacher education; ECEU-3013.

 The candidate will describe and apply behavior and guidance theories for the young child from infancy through age eight.
 The candidate will also demonstrate techniques for planning and implementation of parental involvement, and understanding the children and their families in the context of society.
-(Students whose degree programs do not require admission to teacher education but require this course will receive credit for CHDV-4023, which cannot be applied to licensure requirements.)
-This course is normally offered in the spring semester.
+(Students whose degree programs do not require admission to teacher education but require this course will receive credit for CHDV-4023, which cannot be applied to livescent angular programments.)
+This course is parently offered every which cannot be applied to licensure requirements.)
+This course is normally offered every spring semester.

-4112 EARLY CHILDHOOD PRACTICUM
+4111 EARLY CHILDHOOD PRACTICUM